stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 - Signers added to V for R
 - Claimable balances created at close

+The total reserves required for each participant are:

+- Participant I

+  - 1 (Escrow Account E)
+  - \+ Number of Assets (for Trustlines)
+  - \+ 2 x Number of I's Signers

+- Participant R

+  - 1 (Reserve Account V)
+  - \+ Number of Assets (for Claimable Balances)
+  - \+ 2 x Number of R's Signers

 In the rare event that a network upgrade results in base reserve increasing, but participant R does not increase the funds in reserve account V to sufficiently cover the reserve cost, participant I may choose to deposit the